programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 layout: default
 ---

 Sometimes you have no clue what happened during a historical event or why it happened.
-You cannot even take a guess about what variables matter.
-You simply know that two groups of things -- "members" and "clubs,"  for example-- are interelated in some way.
-You would like to have a nice 2 x 2 matrix to show these relationships in action.
+You just have a lot of data and two groups of things in that data -- "members" and "clubs," "words" and "books" or "countries" and "trade agreements" -- are interelated in some way.
+You would like to have a nice 2 x 2 matrix to show these relationships in some non-confusing manner.

 Correspondence analysis (CA) produces a 2 x 2 matrix based on relationships among two or more categories.
 In R, you can plot a graph that shows these relationships in action.
 Once seen, you can do additional research to understand the relationships in more detail.
 It is therefore a powerful tool to understand historical information.